ckgpeace/EIP4/Assignment5/README.md

 ### Result of Final Model:

 I have tried many thigs but could not achieve great results.
-Please find my approach in the document - .
+Please find my approach in the document in attacged text.

 ### Best Model Name: Vannila8